 Bookings: Sessions are capped to 4-6 people from mixed households, so while booking is not mandatory, it’s advisable to avoid disappointment.

-This west coast distillery situated on the beautiful Morvern peninsula is about to launch its first single malt Scotch whisky.
-It’s now also taking bookings for distillery visits, which, until 17 August, are restricted to those staying on the peninsula.
-Due to its layout, tours will not include the distillery itself, but August visits are complimentary and guests are welcome to bring a picnic lunch to enjoy the stunning views.
-Tastings of Nc’nean’s botanical spirits will cost just £5 per person.
+This west coast distillery situated on the beautiful Morvern peninsula last summer launched its first single malt Scotch whisky.
+It’s now also taking bookings for distillery visits, which, from 21 June, will open up to travellers outside of the UK, too.
+Due to its layout, access to the distillery itself is limited, but each tour is accompanied by a taste of the range of Nc’Nean’s botanical spirits served with homemade cake, and guests are welcome to bring a picnic lunch to enjoy the stunning views.

 Bookings: Contact the distillery to arrange a visit.